sak1sham/DataStream/config/README.md

 ## timezone
 (Str): default = 'Asia/Kolkata'.
 Used for processing dates in given timezone, using last_run_cron_job, etc. For mongo as the source, this service saves dates in UTC timezone, and for sql as the source, this service saves dates without changing their timezone.

+## notify
+(Bool): default = False.
+If provided, slack_notif option is enabled, where we can provide details of the slack channels, and slack_token

+# slack_notif
+This is a dict type object with following details:
+1. slack_token: Unique slack token for this data_migration_service application
+2. channel: unique ID of the channel we want to post to

+Note: We need to add the bot created for slack API to the channel we want to post to, or provide the necessary permissions.

 # Notes

 ## 1. Writing Cron Expressions